kmoon2437/midiplayer/README.md

 player.play();

-let zk = fs.readFileSync('...'); // your zk file. it can be an ArrayBuffer or Uint8Array or nodejs Buffer
+let yjk = fs.readFileSync('...'); // your yjk file. it can be an ArrayBuffer or Uint8Array or nodejs Buffer

-// The usage is similar to MidiPlayer. let player2 = new ZKPlayer(zk,2); // 2 = port count
+// The usage is similar to MidiPlayer. let player2 = new YJKPlayer(yjk,2); // 2 = port count

 player2.portCount; // port count
 player2.on('midievent',(event,portnum,message) => {